|

 Lamp-Lit Warmth

-Table lamps soften a brown palette instantly, replacing harsh overhead lighting with a warm glow guests actually notice during dinner hours.
+Table lamps are genius for softening brown palettes — they replace harsh overhead lighting with this warm glow that guests actually notice.

-This idea works beautifully for evening receptions, where brown details feel richer under softer layered lighting throughout the entire space visually.
+This works beautifully for evening receptions where brown details feel richer under softer, layered lighting.

 @mondofloraldesigns